 Projected Risk Adjustments and Reinsurance Recoveries PMPM Development: Under the single risk pool pricing requirements, issuers are required to make a market-wide adjustment to the pooled market-level index rate to account for federal risk adjustment transfers and reinsurance recoveries.
-The estimated reinsurance recovery under the WIHSP should be reported as a PMPM adjustment in cell F43 in Worksheet 1 of the URRT.
+The estimated reinsurance recovery under the WIHSP (individual market only) should be reported as a PMPM adjustment in cell F43 in Worksheet 1 of the URRT.
 Use row 71 of Worksheet 2 of the URRT to report reinsurance recoveries by plan.

-Describe in detail the methodology used to calculate the underlying risk adjustment impact reported.
+Describe in detail the methodology used to calculate the underlying risk adjustment impact reported, including high-cost risk pool adjustments, if applicable.
 Provide the information in the numbered list below appropriate to the methodology.
 Risk adjustment user fees should be reported in Worksheet 2 of the URRT under 3.7 Taxes and Fees.

 All values must represent a composite average of all plans within a state and market (individual or small group).
-For individual rate filings, indicate whether catastrophic plans are combined with metal-level plans or considered separately.
+For individual rate filings, indicate whether catastrophic plans are combined with metallevel plans or considered separately.